 High winds, storm surge, flooding and tornadoes cause damage to houses and cars that are in the path of a hurricane.

-While there is no way to stop a hurricane from hitting a coastal area, people in communities near the coast usually have a few days warning as a hurricane approaches.
+While there is no way to stop a hurricane from hitting a coastal area, people in communities near the coast usually have a few days of warning as a hurricane approaches.
 That's enough time to get out of harm's way before the storm arrives.